timmermansjoy/dotfiles/README.md

   - `shell`: configurations for my shell ([zsh](http://zsh.sourceforge.net/))
 - `specific`: each subfolder contains configuration for some specific technology (like Git, Pyhton, ...):
   - `oh-my-zsh`: my configuration for [oh-my-zsh](https://ohmyz.sh/)
+- `Linux`: in `packages.txt` are programs that will get installed while running the script

 ## special files